 The Heritage Energy Retrofit Grant is designed to assist with energy retrofits and water efficiency measures that will improve comfort, reduce energy consumption, greenhouse gas emissions, water use, and running costs in ways compatible with the conservation of heritage fabric and character elements.

-The Heritage Energy Retrofit Grant program will be re-launched this fall.
-Check back in September for details.
+The Heritage Energy Retrofit Grant program will be re-launched with new incentives – coming soon.

 Houses must be in Vancouver and either built before 1940 or on the Vancouver Heritage Register.
 Only houses with oil or gas heating are eligible as these offer the highest greenhouse gas (GHG) reduction opportunities.
 Please note the grant is for new retrofits only and we are not able to provide funds retroactively for already completed projects.